 - Maintain involvement in all quality improvement and patient safety efforts, as well as clinical research projects

 Our highly regarded maternity services, as well as our neonatal intensive care units, attract patients from the entire tri-state area.
 For some families, this means having their baby far away from their own pediatrician.
-The pediatric hospitalist newborn service, led by an experienced general pediatrician and newborn specialist, provides pediatric care for newborns in the first days of life and support for their parents.
+The pediatric hospitalist newborn service provides experienced pediatric care for newborns in the first days of life, as well as support for their parents.
 The newborn team will:

 - Perform a comprehensive review of the maternal and prenatal history